-- Alcohol and Drug Required Leave -- The College may require a student to take a leave of absence if a student illustrates that he or she is repeatedly unable to make sound and safe decisions about alcohol and drug use, or the student engages in drinking or drug use that threatens the life, health and safety of one’s self or others.
+- Alcohol and Drug Required Leave – The College may require a student to take a leave of absence if a student illustrates that he or she is repeatedly unable to make sound and safe decisions about alcohol and drug use, or the student engages in drinking or drug use that threatens the life, health and safety of one’s self or others.
 Students will be on AOD Leave for the remainder of the current semester of the incident plus the full subsequent semester.

 - College Suspension -- separation of the student from the College for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
 The conditions include, but are not limited to, restitution of damages, counseling requirements, community service, and a formal apology.
 Students who are suspended forfeit all fees that have been paid to the College; are ineligible to visit the campus (including fraternity chapter houses) or participate in College activities unless permission is granted by the Director of Student Rights and Responsibilities.
 In addition, a ‘suspension’ notation is placed on their College transcript until the term of suspension has expired (notation changed to ‘withdrew’ after suspension ends).
 Students must seek readmission as outlined in the Academic Procedures section of the Handbook.
-A letter will be sent to parents or guardians notifying them of this sanction.

 - College Expulsion -- permanent separation of the student from the College.
-A letter will be sent to parents or guardians notifying them of this sanction.
 In addition, an “expulsion” notation is placed on the College transcript indefinitely.